Deiivid/Clean_Arquitecture_Compose/README.md

 - 📚 JUnit and MockK - For testing
 - 📚 Lottie: For Animations.
 - 📚 Material 3: For the visual part.
-- 📚 Deteckt: For Code Optimization.
+- 📚 Detect: For Code Optimization.